For Mac

 Read the Full Documentation here

-Note: viewing DVCPROHD in Quicktime Player requires the Apple DVCPROHD codec
+Note: viewing DVCPROHD or AVC-Intra in Quicktime Player requires the Apple components

-that installs with later versions of Final Cut Pro.
+that install with later versions of Final Cut Pro.

 Click here to download a free demo of Raylight for Mac.